 Electrical equipment and wiring should always be top of mind, even when you can’t see them.

 Take the wires in your attic, for instance.
-Electrical connections should never be exposed and should always be contained in a junction box (or J box).
+Never expose electrical connections; they belong in a junction box (or J box) at all times.
 This protects the connections, contains heat from loose wiring, and contains any sparks.

 But electrical safety in the attic doesn’t end with a J box.

 - Leave nothing plugged in before you leave the attic.